Scott Baker (writer)

-Scott Baker (born 1947 in Chicago) is an American science fiction, fantasy, and horror writer.
+Scott MacMartin Baker (born September 29, 1947 in Oak Park, Illinois) is an American science fiction, fantasy, and horror writer.

-His first novel, l'Idiot-roi (Symbiote's Crown), won the French Prix Apollo Award in 1978.
-In addition, he won the World Fantasy Award in 1984 for his short story Still Life with Scorpion.
+His first novel, Symbiote's Crown, is "a slyly intelligent though uneasily metaphysical Space Opera" according to The Encyclopedia of Science Fiction.
+The French edition won a Prix Apollo Award in 1982.
+In addition, he won the World Fantasy Award in 1984 for his short story "Still Life with Scorpion".